mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 ### GDP driving adoption of emerging technical processes

-The emergence of technical processes happens particularly on a pair level.
-It is at times motivated or sustained by a drive to implement or complete a GDP.
+**The emergence and propagation of new technical processes particularly in tool use, motivated by a drive to implement or complete a GDP often happen informally between peers.**

  The processes are not static but are modified by the community as they are adopted and passed on.
 Sometimes very explicitly as a parent explains, facilitates or guides a process as with Te and Da in the last chapter with documentation.
 At times technical processes are passed on informally in more casual help interactions as illustrated in the following example.

     NOTE - COVERT TO TABLE
     Mi continues to do solo design using the Piskel graphical too.
 She encounters a design problem.
 When erasing a part of the design she gets rid of background colour.
 Mi asks for help from partner but receives misleading advice which does not help her progress.